 You can make a simpler, but still delicious, dish by reducing the numbers of meats and cheese in the pie.
 I used refrigerated pie crust but of course it would be even better with flaky homemade crust.

 This is a pretty complicated recipe because you have to cook some of the meats, hard boil the eggs and then combine it all into one big pie for baking.

-One of the great things about this dish is that it tastes better if it is made ahead and chilled overnight, which is perfect for an Easter brunch.
+But it tastes better if it is made ahead and chilled overnight, which means it is a perfect make ahead dish for an Easter brunch.

 - 5 eggs

 - 1 box refrigerated pie crust